 The intent of the 21st CCLC program is to establish programs that offer academic assistance and enrichment to students in need and their families.
-Although not contrary to federal law, the FDOE strongly discourages charging fees.
+All income resulting from the collection of fees is deemed program income and is not allowable under this RFP.